remorses/akarso/README.md

 -   Ask the user to create an application in their SSO provider (Google, Azure, etc)
 -   Ask them to send the metadata file or url
--   Run `supabase sso add` with their SSO metadata
+-   Execute the `supabase sso add` command with their SSO metadata
 -   Ask them to try to sign in
--   Troubleshoot why their SSO integration is not working (there are 100 reasons why it could not work)
+-   Troubleshoot why their SSO integration is not working (there are 100 reasons why it could not work, wrong mappings, wrong ACS url, forgot to check an option in Google, etc)
--   Spend hours of support trying to fix their SSO integration, going back and forth
+-   Spend hours of support trying to fix their SSO integration, going back and forth in support chat

-By instead using Akarso you can just add a button `Setup SSO` in your application that redirects to the Akarso Admin Portal where your users can setup SSO in a few clicks.
+By instead using Akarso you can just add a button `Setup SSO` in your app that redirects to the Akarso Admin Portal where your customers can setup SSO in a few clicks.

 Akarso will guide the user thorough the whole process and will collect the required information to setup SSO in Supabase.